Information on Hayward Fault

 - lots of detailed information on preparing (Red Cross)

 Be Prepared for 72 Hours - easy to use

-information on preparing
+information on preparing for an earthquake

 Putting Down Roots in Earthquake

 Country - all around wonderful resource/reference for living with

 earthquakes (U.S. Geological Survey)

 - shows different hazards for your address/area (Association of Bay Area

 Videos of What

 it Could Be Like at Your Home - shaking in a large earthquake is strong!